Ukdav/ProjectShellScripting/README.md

 **Introduction to Shell Scripting in Linux**

 Shell scripting is a powerful and fundamental aspect of Linux and Unix-like operating systems.
-It allows users and administrators to automate tasks, execute commands, and create customized solutions by writing scripts using shell programming languages like Bash, sh, and others.
+It allows users and administrators to automate tasks, execute commands, and create customized solutions by writing scripts using shell programming languages like Bash, sh, etc.

 At its core, a shell script is a text file containing a series of commands that can be executed in sequence.
 These scripts leverage the capabilities of the system's command-line interface, the shell, to perform a wide range of tasks, from simple file manipulation and text processing to complex system administration tasks.